Renting in NYC: The Ultimate Guide

 - Stained carpets due to pets, red wine, etc.

-- Pervasive pet smells throughout the apartment – if the smell is so overwhelming you can’t ignore it, that is likely to count as a damage.
+- Pervasive pet smells throughout the apartment — if the smell is overwhelming, that’s likely to count as damage.

 - Broken faucet handles

-- Alterations and improvements made to the apartment without your landlord’s consent will likely count as a damage.
-Most leases state that the apartment must be returned to a pre-alteration state when you vacate.
-(Note: Your landlord can waive this provision, but you would need to get his permission and get it in writing first so you don’t get dinged in the end.
+- Alterations and improvements made to the apartment without your landlord’s consent will likely count as damage.
+Most leases state that the apartment must be returned to its original state when you vacate.
+(Your landlord can waive this provision, but you’d need to get his permission in writing.)

-Your landlord does not legally have to give you the chance to fix damages that he observes even if you are present during the final walk-through.
-That said, arrange for it to take place before you hand over the keys in the off chance that he’s nice and is willing to negotiate with you.
+Your landlord does not legally have to give you the chance to fix damage, even if you are present during the final walk-through.
+But if you arrange for it to take place before you hand over the keys, nicer landlords may be willing to negotiate.

 In all cases you should thoroughly clean your apartment before vacating.
 That means more than just a sweep of the floors and a squirt of Fantastic on the fridge.
-Think about the state you received the apartment in and the state you hope to receive your next apartment in.
+Think about the state of the apartment when you moved in and the state in which you hope to find your next apartment.
 You want it clean and sparkly, right?
 As best you can, try to leave your current place that way.
 Sure, we hear you, moving is a busy and stressful time and the last thing you want to do after a long day of moving is hang out in your empty apartment cleaning it up for the next guy.
-But three hours of thorough cleaning can save you unwarranted dings on your security deposit which could translate to hundreds of dollars of withholdings.
+But three hours of thorough cleaning can save you unwarranted dings on your security deposit that could translate to hundreds of dollars of withholdings.
 Landlords can be ruthless.
 If you don’t have the time or energy, consider hiring a cleaning service.
-The $100 bucks you invest in that could save you a lot in the long run.
+The $100 you invest could save you a lot in the long run.